Skip to main content | Website improvement | Accessibility help

 • A court declares that he is the father and the mother registers the stillbirth.

-• The certificate of stillbirth issued by the doctor (form 6);
+• The certificate of stillbirth issued by the doctor;

 • The marriage certificate of the child's parents if available.

-If no certificate of stillbirth is produced the registration may proceed after the informant has signed a form of declaration as to stillbirth.
+If no certificate of stillbirth is produced the registration may proceed after the informant has signed a form of declaration.

 When the registration is complete the registrar will give you, free of charge:

-• A certificate of registration of stillbirth for production to the person in charge of the burial ground or crematorium;
+• A stillbirth registration certificate for production to the person in charge of the burial ground or crematorium;

 • If one of the parents registers the stillbirth and requests it, an extract of the entry in the register.